BestTimesToVisit.com Logo

 Top Things to Do

-Soar between Whistler and Blackcomb mountains on the Peak 2 Peak Gondola, a marvel of engineering offering unparalleled 360-degree views of snow-capped peaks and ancient glaciers.
-Step out at the top for high-alpine hikes or simply soak in the vastness of the Coast Mountains; consider a glass-bottomed cabin for an extra thrill.
+Soar between Whistler and Blackcomb mountains on the Peak 2 Peak Gondola, a marvel of engineering offering unparalleled 360-degree views of the surrounding Coast Mountains.
+Keep an eye out for the glass-bottomed cabins for an extra thrill, and consider packing a picnic to enjoy at the summit.

 See all 8 things to do →